 Fibroid Diagnosis and Treatment

 If fibroids are small and aren’t causing any problems your physician may want to monitor your condition.
-However, if they grow and begin to cause symptoms that disrupt daily life it is time to consider treatment options.
-A diagnosis of uterine fibroids can lead to countless questions about treatment.
+Although not generally considered dangerous, they can cause harm to surrounding organs, including the bladder and bowels.
+Fibroids can also impact fertility and cause a range of painful and uncomfortable symptoms.
+When these symptoms that disrupt daily life it is time to consider treatment options.
+A diagnosis of uterine fibroids can lead to questions about treatment.

 Uterine Fibroid Embolization Example